LePhenix47/Pixel-manipulation-test_Younes-Lahouiti/README.md

 ## 1. Description

-Interactive Canvas Image Rain Effect is a mini project that allows users to upload an image and create a pixel rain effect on it.
+Interactive Canvas Image pixel manipulation is a mini project that allows users to upload an image and have a nice mouse raidius effect on it.
 The project leverages HTML5 canvas and JavaScript techniques to create a unique and interactive experience for users.

 ## 2. Demo